teppokoivula/SearchEngine/README.md

 ## Installing

 This module can be installed – just like any other ProcessWire module – by downloading or cloning the SearchEngine directory into your /site/modules/ directory.
-Alternatively you can install SearchEngine with Composer by executing `composer require teppokoivula/search-engine` in your site directory.
+Alternatively you can install SearchEngine with Composer by running `composer require teppokoivula/search-engine`.

 ## License